Guccifer123/raspberry-pi-setting-up/en/step_4.md

-## Connecting up your Raspberry Pi
+## Connect your Raspberry Pi

-Lets get everything connected

-+ Check whether your Raspberry Pi already has an SD card in the slot at the underside, and if not, insert an SD card with Raspbian installed (via NOOBS).
+Let's get everything connected.
+It's important to do this in the right order, so that all your components are safe.

-_Lots of SD cards will come inside a larger adapter, and you can slide the card out of this using the lip at the bottom._
++ Insert the SD card you've set up with Raspbian (via NOOBS) into the micro SD card slot at the underside of your Pi.
+Lots of micro SD cards will come inside a larger adapter — you can slide the card out using the lip at the bottom.

 ![screenshot](images/pi-sd.png)

-+ Find the USB connector for your mouse, and connect the mouse to one of the USB port on the Raspberry Pi (it doesn't matter which one).
++ Find the USB cable for your mouse, and connect the mouse to a USB port on the Raspberry Pi (it doesn't matter which one).

 ![screenshot](images/pi-mouse.png)